 The triple bottoms pattern is the opposite of the triple top pattern.
 The triple tops (three valleys) pattern is a short-term bullish trend reversal pattern that often indicates the end of a downtrend and the beginning of an ascending trend.
 This triple tops pattern consists of three distinct decreases (valley formation) forming a support level with the same or more equal level and the peak formed as a clear separator between three decreases (valleys).
 The high level achievable by the peak is important for price projection purposes.
-Just as volume is important.
+Just as the volume is important.
 Instead, the volume should increase along with the formation of a decrease (valley) in a row.

-This is calculated by taking a distance from the resistance level formed at the highest peak level between the peak to the bottom of the valley (decrease) and adding it to the point where the resistance level is then able to be broken by the price.
+This is calculated by taking the distance from the resistance level formed at the highest peak level.
+That is between the peak to the bottom of the valley (decreasing) and adding it to the point where the resistance level can then be broken by the price.

 However, prices will usually try to retest the previous resistance level.
 What will now be the support level (after penetration) and can even break this level before the uptrend takes effect.